kiranjithkrish/CatIt/README.md

   Introducing a storage layer at the repository level would allow selecting between memory and disk storage, enabling data persistence and offline access.
 - **Further UI Optimizations:**
   More rigorous testing is needed to ensure the UI behaves well across all device sizes.
+- ** UI Design system:**
+	As the app grows, UI layer can be further devided to hold all the reusable components into a UI Library.
+This UI library can have design system which will hold all the basic UI building blocks to bring design consistency across screens.
+For eg the color, typography, icon set, spacing system and showdows.

 ## How to Run